scverse/anndata/docs/fileformat-prose.md

 ### AnnData specification (v0.1.0)

 * An `AnnData` object MUST be a group.
-* The group's metadata MUST include `{ "encoding-type": "anndata", "encoding-version": "0.1.0" }.
+* The group's metadata MUST include entries: `"encoding-type": "anndata"`, `"encoding-version": "0.1.0"`.
 * An `AnnData` group MUST contain entries `"obs"` and `"var"`, which MUST be dataframes.
 * The group MAY contain an entry `X`, which MUST be either a dense or sparse array and whose shape MUST be (`n_obs`, `n_var`)
 * The group MAY contain a mapping `layers`.
 Entries in `layers` MUST be dense or sparse arrays which have shapes (`n_obs`, `n_var`)